 A huge number of symptoms have been attributed to PMS.
 They can range from the psychological symptoms such as mood swings, depression and irritability to physical symptoms such as breast tenderness, bloating and headache.

 Etiology is unclear.
-It is though that PMS can be brought about by a hormonal imbalance between progesterone and oestrogen.
+It is thought that PMS can be brought about by a hormonal imbalance between progesterone and oestrogen.

 Often it is presumed that oestrogen is too low, however some research is showing that the condition is more likely to be one of low progesterone.